DevelopedByAnurag/Datscan/README.md

 And can also be used for data predictive modeling with the help of some of its modules

-what we mean is what we want our mission is to develop a open-source platform to provide the power of data analysis and machine learning to everyone around the globe 🌐 for free.
+what we mean is what we want...

+Our mission is to develop a open-source platform to provide the power of data analysis and machine learning to everyone around the globe 🌐 for free.

 ### Getting Started